human-pangenomics/hprc-data-explorer/README.md

 Once the server is running, visit [localhost:3000](localhost:3000) to view the Explorer!

 ### Building the raw sequencing and data
-The raw seqencing and annotation data are generated through a Python script.
+The raw seqencing and assemblies data are generated through a Python script.
 To install the required libraries use the following command from the root project directory:
 ```shell
 pip install -r files/requirements.txt